Off the beaten path around Nuwara EliyaThis page is about less-frequented places of interest in the

 2**stars & rarely visted

-There are some remote places even in the touristy Kitulgala area, for example Beli Lena with a waterfall in front of a cave and the two waterfalls of Mannakethi.
+There are some remote places even in the touristy Kitulgala area that are not at all overcrowded with tourists, for example Beli Lena with a waterfall in front of a cave and the two waterfalls of Mannakethi.

 3***stars & almost secret